 Best Time to Visit Kuldhara Haunted Village.

-October–March | Best.
+| October–March | Best.
 Nice cool air.
 Moreover, good light for photographs |

-April–June | Super Duper hot.
+| April–June | Super duper hot.
 So, go only in the early morning |

-July–September (Monsoon) | Few clouds = lovely sky, but higher humidity |
+| July–September (Monsoon) | Few clouds mean a lovely sky, but higher humidity |

 Safety Tips for Visiting Haunted Places like Kuldhara.